Top 10 Things to Do in Abilene

 1. Go wild at the Abilene Zoo

 The 32-acre Abilene Zoo is home to more than 1,000 animals representing 250 species, ranging from lions, camels, tigers to rhinoceros.
 Get up close with giraffes on the feeding deck, where you get a chance to hand feed them lettuce.
 Slither into the Reptile House to meet resident vipers, cobras, tortoises and many other species.
 Wander through Elm Creek Backyard to see the wonders of Texas; everything from native fish, turtles, vultures, cougars, ringtail cats, and river otters.
+The new Madagascar section opened in April 2021, showcasing species from that genetically diverse island.

 For the adventurous ones, sign up for an affordable VIP tour to get a behind-the-scenes peek of select species.
 Hop on the Safari Express Train and Wildlife Carousel before heading to the gift shop.
 In the summer, you can rent a swan boat and paddle around the adjacent Zoo Lake.
 Don’t forget to hydrate yourself with a cup of freshly-squeezed lemonade available at the Watering Hole.